 Once the driver returns to safety-sensitive functions, the follow-up testing program begins.
 The SAP must recommend a minimum of six unannounced observed drug tests in the first 12 months.
 However, the follow-up testing program can last up to five years, as recommended by the SAP.
 If the driver fails or refuses a drug test, the process may need to start over.

 In order for an employee to resume safety-sensitive functions after testing positive for drugs, they must go through the return-to-duty process.
 This process involves the following steps:

-However, after the second SAP evaluation, a follow-up testing schedule is given to the DER.
-The follow-up testing schedule is a minimum of 6 unannounced observed drug tests within the first 12 months of returning to safety-sensitive work and can last up to 60 months, or five years, depending on the SAP recommendation.
+Once the DER receives a negative result, the employee may resume safety-sensitive duties.
+However, the SAP may also recommend a follow-up testing schedule after the second evaluation.
+This schedule consists of a minimum of 6 unannounced observed drug tests within the first 12 months of resuming safety-sensitive work, but can extend up to 60 months (five years) depending on the SAP's recommendation.